Google’s Physical Keys: Your Password’s Extra Security Layer

 Google’s new program aims to provide users with a physical device that is harder to steal than a text message.
 You can get two keys from either Feitian or Yubico, as endorsed by Google.

 The keys look like thumb drives, and they will contain “digital signatures” to prove your identity.
 Setting one up is easy.
 Plug the key into your USB port and name it.
 If you purchased the Feitian key, it will wirelessly connect to your phone for login authentication.
 You only need to log in once using the keys, as Google remembers all of your devices for future logins.

 According to security researchers, the program is deemed relatively painless for everyday use but it has its drawbacks:

-- Limited access to third-party apps – By default, the program only allows applications that support the security keys.
+By default, the program only allows applications that support the security keys.
 This means you can only use Chrome, Gmail, and Google’s Backup and Sync app.
 This is meant to prevent the most sensitive data from accidental sharing.
 It’s not ideal for those that rely heavily on Apple Mail or Microsoft Outlook.
 However, Google says it will eventually allow third-party apps in the program.

-- Longer recovery if keys get lost – A challenge of possessing a physical security device is the possibility of losing it.
+A challenge of possessing a physical security device is the possibility of losing it.
 When you lose one without a spare, it will take you a long time to regain account access.
 Google has strictly put forward more elaborate recovery steps.
 It could take days for a submitted recovery request to get a response.
 This is why Google advises purchasing two keys.

 Considering the drawbacks, here is the bottom line: the keys and the program work quite well with users who only use a computer and a phone.
 Productivity may be stifled for users or companies who rely heavily on third-party apps.
 Experts advise users to wait for companies to update their apps and for Google’s program to mature.
 The program is currently only available to Google accounts.